-- Ensure that direct and indirect emissions arising from the Council's own operations are decarbonised as quickly and effectively as possible/viable; and - Ensure that we use our powers and influence to encourage action by staff, tenants, suppliers, and partners.
+- Ensure that direct and indirect emissions arising from the Council's own operations are decarbonised as quickly and effectively as possible/viable; and - Ensure that we use our powers and influence to encourage action by elected members, staff, tenants, suppliers, and partners.

-- Conducting an assessment of our own corporate energy use to better understand the infrastructure, processes, policies and procurements that contribute and where we best focus efforts; - Researching the efforts of other local authorities who have taken action to reduce and decarbonise their energy use; - Launching an internal communications campaign to encourage action to reduce energy demand and promote energy efficiency amongst staff. - Exploring opportunities to decarbonise our energy supply, including within current contracts, opportunities for wider collaborative procurement across the county, power purchase agreements and on-site generation; - Exploring the most appropriate point in time to switch the existing corporate fleet to EV/Hybrid/ULEV considering the embodied carbon of new vehicles. - Overlaying land and asset ownership mapping with renewable energy and heat opportunity mapping referred to above to identify potential opportunities on Council-owned land.
+- Conducting an assessment of our own corporate energy use to better understand the infrastructure, processes, policies and procurements that contribute and where we best focus efforts; - Researching the efforts of other local authorities who have taken action to reduce and decarbonise their energy use; - Launching an internal communications campaign to encourage action to reduce energy demand and promote energy efficiency amongst elected members and staff. - Immediately switching our own corporate electricity use to renewable sources where possible and exploring longer-term opportunities to decarbonise our energy supply, including within current contracts, opportunities for wider collaborative procurement across the county, power purchase agreements and on-site generation; - Committing to switching the existing corporate fleet to EV/Hybrid/ULEV at the most appropriate points considering the embodied carbon of new vehicles; and - Overlaying land and asset ownership mapping with renewable energy and heat opportunity mapping referred to above to identify potential opportunities on Council-owned land and develop specific projects for delivery.